 Beds should be placed out of high traffic areas but still within view of family members.
 So in a quiet part of the lounge room, preferably by a window.

 I have more than one cat, how many cat beds should I buy?

-Encouraging your cat to use its bed:
+Encouraging your cat to use its bed

-It is always best to encourage cat bed use when your cat is still a kitten.
+It is always best to encourage cat bed use when the cat is still a kitten.
 Start by placing some treats, toys or catnip in the bed.
 If the cat goes in, heap praise on it.

-Cat beds for sick cats:
+Cat beds for sick cats

 Sometimes your cat’s bed will have to double up as a hospital.
 Again, it is important to be able to clean the bed, especially if the cat is suffering from a contagious disease.

-Sick or elderly cats may also appreciate a heating pad if the bed can not be placed close to a heater.
+Sick or elderly cats may also appreciate a heating pad if the bed cannot be placed close to a heater.
 The heating pad should be set to low, and there should be enough space for your cat to move off the pad if it becomes too hot.
 Electric heating pads should be avoided.